ajmpawlik/CV-Aleksandra-Pawlik/README.md

 ## In a spare time
 * I enjoy hiking - walked Camino de Santiago three times: the French Way, the Protugese Way and Camino Primitivo
-* I enjoy sailing - sailed on tallships across Meditereanan Sea, Careebean Sea and on smaller vessels Baltic Sea.
+* I enjoy sailing - sailed on tallships across Meditereanan Sea, Careebean Sea and on smaller vessels on Baltic Sea.
 * I enjoy bouldering - that's a relatively new but it will stay for good
-* I enjoy travelling and staying in a place for longer - 5 years in Afghanistan are a good example.
+* I enjoy travelling and staying in a place for longer - 5 years in Afghanistan is a good example.
-* I enjoy reading non-fiction
+* I enjoy reading non-fiction books, reportages, analysis and anthropological monographs.